vieiro/xmark/test.markdown

 > The document title is the first section of the document with level one.
 This is, the first paragraph tagged with a single '#' in the markdown document.

 It does not matter where you hide the first level one tag in your markdown document: xmark always places the title as the first paragraph of the document, using an ```<h1>``` HTML tag.
+The title does not appear in the Table of Contents.

 ``` markdown